Laragear/WebAuthn/README.md

 This is entirely up to hardware, OS and browser vendor themselves, but mostly the OS.
 Some OS or browsers may offer a way to sync private keys on the cloud, even letting the assertion challenge to be signed remotely instead of transmitting the private key.
 Please check your target platforms of choice.

-* **Why my device doesn't show Windows Hello/Passkey/TouchId/FaceId/pattern/fingerprint authentication?**
+* **Why my device doesn't show Windows Hello/Passkey/TouchID/FaceID/OpticID/pattern/fingerprint authentication?**

-By default, this WebAuthn implementation accepts _almost_ everything.
+By default, this WebAuthn works on _almost_ everything.
 Some combinations of devices, OS and Web browsers may differ on what to make available for WebAuthn authentication.

 You may [check this site for authenticator support](https://webauthn.me/browser-support).